 |Creation||11 Bliss 1285 HE|

 When the Hydrocur fled Necrocrypt, they carried off Durkoth tomes and other things from the prison lab Barâb-Tarban.
 After leaving the isles of Necrocrypt, the Hydrocur established holdings on Karë, Tadâph and in the northern bays of Athoreon.
-Here they used an ancient tome of the God Era, the tome Maurgîn-Hîr, to create new lifeforms.
-There subjects were the humanoids of the nearby mainland.
-It took three centuries for their first success, a male elephant-like humanoid, the first Elderaunt.
-Several years later, a female was created and then more until they had enough for a self-sufficient breeding pool.
+Here they used an ancient tome of the Dawn Era named Maurgîn-Hîr, trying and sometimes succeeding in making new lifeforms.
+Their first success came with humanoids of the nearby mainland.
+First came a male elephant-like humanoid on 11 Bliss 1285 HE, then several years later, a fertile female.
+Others were created until they had a self-sufficient breeding pool.

 The Hydrocur gave their creations minimal education.
 They wanted them subservient, destined only for military matters.
 Where they failed was in teaching their minions how to speak and write in the Aquan language.
 Communication allowed the elderaunts to organize and ultimately rebel against their masters.
 Three hundred years would follow before they had true success.
 By 1619 HE, they had completed their mopping up operations, ridding Izagunbar of all Hydrocur influence.